 Explain the basics of the Model View Controller architecture.

-Utilize the Objective-c language including NSLog, properties, conditionals, instance variables, classes, strings, arrays, loops, methods and pointers.
+Utilize the Swift programming language including properties, conditionals, instance variables, classes, strings, arrays, loops, methods and enums.

 Employ basic Debugging and trouble shooting.

-Utilize objective-c, Cocoa Touch, the UIKit and Swift to create iPhone/iPad applications.
+Utilize Cocoa Touch, the UIKit and Swift to create iPhone/iPad applications.

 Experience working in teams on iOS related projects.